stevenczwu/MotorDataSynthesis/README.md

 # MotorDataSynthesis
-Using Blender and Blensor to create synthetic motor data
+Use Blender and Blensor to create synthetic motor data Python code to generate the data automatically